Today’s topic: Denver Restaurant Service Charge lawsuit.

 In January 2024, front-of-house employees say their base pay (hourly wages) was lowered to the tipped minimum wage.
 According to Moneywise, the tipping regulations that the Labour Department of Colorado provides, “Direct wages can be less than full minimum wage by up to $3.02, an amount that’s called the employer’s ‘tip credit.”

 When service charges are treated more like wages, this becomes significant.
-That’s because workers argue that the change, combined with the misdistribution of service fee funds, left them earning less than expected under earlier representations.
+That’s because workers argue that the change left them earning less than they had expected under earlier representations.
+Additionally, the misdistribution of service fee funds made it worse.

 Rest Breaks And Unpaid Wages